gurunars/calculator/README.rst

     - pop the top operator from the operator-stack and write it to output.
     - If (the top of the operator-stack is a '(' ), then a parentheses-balancing error has occurred.
 Complain bitterly.

-4.Close the input and the output.
+4. Close the input and the output.

 Operator Precedence Levels
 --------------------------